bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

   - Database (Supabase/Postgres)
 - If you are unsure, ask the user to clarify or provide more context.
 - If you are a future AI, thank the user for keeping this folder up to date!
+- **As of the latest audit, every event, payload, and schema field in this folder is fully mapped to the codebase.**
+- **If you add or change any event, payload, or schema field in the codebase, you MUST update this folder immediately.**
+- **This folder is the single source of truth for all multiplayer logic, event names, and payloads.**

 ---